 When a DST sells a property it owns, the property sale proceeds are distributed to the DST investors, who are then able to do a subsequent 1031 exchange—if they choose to do so.

-Because a DST cannot accept additional equity contributions (see #1 above), the trustee of a DST will often hold sizeable reserves to cover future capital expenditures and other expenses.
+Because a DST cannot accept additional equity contributions (see #1 above), the trustee of a DST will often hold sizable reserves to cover future capital expenditures and other expenses.
 This restriction precludes trustees from using these reserve funds in a speculative manner.

 When the DST receives cash from its properties, it must be distributed to the DST investors in a timely fashion (usually quarterly).